 Build their independent behavior

 Now that each puppy can be away from their sibling and has their training basics down pat, you can reinforce their independence by treating each pup as a separate dog – not as a single unit.
+Which means you now have to:

-Besides, it’s also a good idea to spend some time separately with each puppy – so they get to bond with you without their sibling around.
+• Spend some time separately with each puppy – so they get to bond with you without their sibling around.
 With this kind of quality time together, you’re more likely to help encourage their independence and secure attachment.

 During this process, your dogs will of course see each other and spend time together.
 But you should only take them out on walks or training together once they’ve gotten used to being happy and relaxed while apart.